 Businesses look for value where they can find it and rightly so

 This drives internal improvements and causes organizations to reinvent and stay healthy.
 Those who don’t innovate, change, and adapt, ultimately die.
 Today, we want to unpack an area of high value that many companies have yet to fully exploit in their financial back office.
 The concept is integrated payables and is a relatively new one that exists in the back end of the accounts payable process, specifically payments.
 It’s also an area that hasn’t seen disruption for many years.
-In the US, payments have plodded along, still dominated by antiquated approaches like physical check.
+In the US, payments have plodded along, still dominated by antiquated approaches like physical checks.
 Some estimate as late as 2016 still ascribe nearly 51% of commercial payments to checks.

 Because in short, it’s easy to continue to use something that still, despite its flaws, works.

 Checks get the job done for many businesses, though they do present some downsides.

 The primary reason to segue away from check usage in the b2b payments landscape is that they cost a fair amount to produce (per The Accounts Payable Network, $5.14 / check on average) to process, cut, and mail.
 That adds up, especially if you’re cranking out a high volume of them.

 The second reason checks are a nightmare is because of the time it takes to mail and then cash them.
 If you were to boil it down it all comes back to a lack of efficiency

 Now, because of the inefficiencies of the check and the advent of alternative types of payment you have many companies across the world that are paying with multiple payment methodologies, which means one word...complexity.

 integrated payables SOLVE FOR THE INEFFICIENCIES OF CHECKS